 If image counts between the days’ RAW images and JPG images match, select all of the images in the folder then do the following:

-Right click > Sort > By Date Created
+Right click > Sort > By Filename

 You should do this each time you want to rename a folder of images; this ensures that when you rename the RAW images for a particular shoot day they are renamed in the same order as when you rename the JPG images for that day.

 With all of your images selected, do the following:

 Right click > Batch rename

 A modal will appear and enable you to customise your filenames.